tapebrief

 Colin Sebastian · Baird

-Will Shopify's ability to monetize at a consistent rate on transactions change when AI services and agents run on UCP?
+Will Shopify's ability to monetize transactions running through AI services and agents on UCP remain consistent?

-Harley explained that LLMs do not bypass Shopify's checkout.
-The complex backend of commerce (shipping, payments, inventory, analytics) always flows through Shopify.
+Harley clarified that LLMs do not bypass Shopify's checkout.
+The complex backend (shipping, payments, inventory, analytics) flows through Shopify.
 Monetization economics for agentic transactions are identical to online store transactions.
-Shopify remains at the center of the commerce experience while new surfaces emerge.
+Shopify powers the backend infrastructure while various surfaces (ChatGPT, etc.) provide the frontend, ensuring Shopify captures payments and order processing.

 Ken Garlowski · Wells Fargo

-What are key milestones for accelerating agentic adoption over next 12-18 months, and what monetization opportunities exist beyond subscription and checkout?
+What are key milestones for agentic adoption over the next 12-18 months, and what monetization opportunities exist beyond subscription and checkout?

 Shweta Kajuria · Wolf Research

-How will agentic commerce economics and competitive dynamics evolve, and what should we expect for 2026 free cash flow margins relative to investments?
+How will agentic commerce economics and competitive dynamics evolve?
+How should we model margin expansion in 2026 against growth investments?

 Keith Weiss · Morgan Stanley

 How does UCP compare to ACP (OpenAI/Stripe standard)?
-Do they compete, complement, or create VHS vs. Betamax confusion that delays mainstream adoption?
+Are they competing or complementary?
+Will this create VHS vs. Betamax confusion delaying adoption?

 Answers to last quarter's watch list